Are you planning to take the SAT in the future? Here are some tips to help you prepare:

 4. Learn the Ground Rules

 - There are certain things that are never allowed on SAT test day.
-Your student should be familiar with these before the day that they go to take their test.
+You should be familiar with these basic rules before you take your test.

 - You are not allowed to jump back and forth between sections.